Do you relate to the nutty professor?

 - You can accept an algebra equation without understanding how it works.

-- You may be late for school a lot.
+- You may be late for school a lot because you think about everything.
+And you think while you do everything.

 - You tend to remember faces, but forget names.
 You may act on impulse.
-You might play music while you study.
+You might be just fine about playing music while you study.
+(Some students can't concentrate while music plays.)

 - You might not raise your hand much to answer questions, because it takes you awhile to sort out your answer.